Portland Community Outreach

 - Deadline for response; and

-- Point of contact information (name and telephone number).
+- Point of contact (name and telephone number).

 Job Shadows and Internships

-Due to security requirements, the Portland Division does not offer job shadow or internship opportunities at this time.
-FBI Headquarters does offer some opportunities in Washington, D.C. through the Honors Internship program and other programs.
+Due to security requirements, the Portland Division does not offer job shadow opportunities at this time.
+The FBI does offer anfor college-aged students.

 The Portland Division offers a limited number of tours of our office for student groups, Scout troops, and other community organizations as time and resources permit.
-E-mail your tour request to the .
+E-mail your tour request to Community Outreach Specialist Antonia Fabian Kreamier.